Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes: Preliminaries

 By iteratively predicting a distribution on the next token given the previous tokens, a continuation can be generated by repeatedly sampling $P_{\theta}\left(x_{t} \mid x_{<t}\right)$ and attach the selected token back to the ``previous'' tokens for the next step.

-Sequences generated this way are not controlled; To control the generated sequence, an \textbf{attribute} represented as a class variable \cite{keskar_ctrl_2019} that could describe sentiment or topics can be introduced to equation \eqref{eq_bg_1} to form a Class-Conditional Language Model (CC-LM):
+Sequences generated this way are uncontrolled; To control the generated sequence, an \textbf{attribute} represented as a class variable \cite{keskar_ctrl_2019} that could describe sentiment, topics or anything that fit into a class, can be introduced to equation \eqref{eq_bg_1} to form a Class-Conditional Language Model (CC-LM):

 where $c$ represents the class variable, or ``control code'', that describes an \textbf{attribute} of the sequence $x_{1: T}$.
 However, since $c$ and $x_{1: T}$ are entangled in equation \eqref{eq_bg_2}, naively optimizing $P_{\theta}$ requires a new CC-LM to be trained.